meilisearch/documentation/learn/cookbooks/update_cloud.md

 This guide does not work for versions below v0.15.
 For more information, [contact support](https://discord.gg/meilisearch)
 :::

-The following guide walks you through the steps required to update your Meilisearch instance from an older version to the most recent on DigitalOcean, AWS, or GCP when using the Meilisearch official images.
+The following guide walks you through the steps required to update your Meilisearch instance from an older version to the most recent on DigitalOcean, AWS, or GCP using the Meilisearch official images.

 You can [connect via SSH](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/) to your cloud instance, and depending on the user you are connecting with (root, admin, etc.), you may need to prefix some commands with `sudo`.
-Alternatively, you can use the [Droplet Console](https://docs.digitalocean.com/products/droplets/how-to/connect-with-console/).

 ::: tip
 If you are using v0.22 or above, use our [migration script](https://github.com/meilisearch/meilisearch-migration) to update to a newer Meilisearch version without losing data or settings.
 :::

 ## Step 1: Verify your database version

+Before we begin, you need to verify the version of Meilisearch that's compatible with your database, in other words, the version that indexed the data.

 Use the get version endpoint to check your Meilisearch version: